iShalabh/Demo/README.md

 This is simple readme file
 #adding another content
 This is bound to cause the trouble!
-Adding something to very-bad branch..
+Adding something to very-bad branch..added in master branch